COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 2.4 Multi-line compound object

 A multi-line compound object is a list or table containing newlines.
 DDLm does not define attributes with more than one level of nesting.
 These rules will be extended if and when such items are defined.
-The position of the opening delimiter determined by rules (1) and (2) is labelled `object indent`.
+The indentation of the opening delimiter determined by rules (1) and (2) is labelled `object indent`.
+Note that this refers to the number of whitespace characters preceding the opening delimiter, so the opening delimiter appears at column `object indent + 1`.
 The intent of rule (1) is to minimise line breaks within any internal compound objects.

-1. The opening delimiter is placed at the maximum of (`<value col>`, the end of the previous value + `<min whitespace>`), as long as any internal compound values would not exceed the line length when formatted as non-multi-line values according to the following rules.
+1. The opening delimiter is placed at the maximum of (`value col`, the end of the previous value + `min whitespace`), as long as any internal compound values would not exceed the line length when formatted as non-multi-line values according to the following rules.
-2. Otherwise, the opening delimiter is placed at `<value indent>` on a new line.
+2. Otherwise, the opening delimiter is placed at `value indent + 1` on a new line.
-3. Each subsequent value is formatted according to the present rules until the final character of the next value would be beyond `<line length>`.
+3. Each subsequent value is formatted according to the present rules until the final character of the next value would be beyond `line length`.
 4. The next value is placed on a new line indented by `object indent` + n, where n is the nesting level.
 5. A nested opening delimiter followed immediately by a primitive value is placed on a